Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 On the road that connects Ouarzazate with the Dades Valley and Todra Gorge lies Kalaat M'Gouna, an unassuming Moroccan town with hidden riches.
-It serves as a gateway to the Valley of the Roses, which has been carved over centuries by the Assif M'Goun River as it flows down from the High Atlas mountains.
-Here, roses have been grown for generations, with legend telling that they were first brought to Morocco by pilgrims from Saudi Arabia in the 10th century.
+It serves as a gateway to the Valley of Roses, which has been carved over centuries by the Assif M'Goun River as it flows down from the High Atlas mountains.

-Today, the rose is woven into every facet of Kalaat M’Gouna’s identity, from the fragrant essential oils and rosewater produced by local artisans to the vibrant handicrafts and textiles that showcase the bloom's iconic form.
-Morocco's Valley of the Roses holds a special place in our hearts because it was here that we stayed on our honeymoon.
-With the smell of rose oil wafting through the air and hearts made from petals being sold on the side of the road, it is a holiday I’ll never forget.
+Morocco's Valley of the Roses holds a special place in my heart because it was here that my husband and I stayed on our honeymoon.
+With the smell of rose oil wafting through the air and petal-crafted hearts for sale on the side of the road, it's a holiday I’ll never forget.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!